 The 82C465MV provides programmable chip select features that require no chip signals to be sacrificed.
 A total of four programmable chip selects are available, and can decode either memory cycles or I/O cycles.
 For I/O chip select decoding, granularity can be specified to-the-byte, decoding a total of 10 bits.
-Bit A7h[7] determines whether the A[15:10] bits must be 0 or will be ignored.
-For ROM chip select decoding, granularity is to 16KB blocks anywhere in the AT address space (16MB).
+SYSCFG A7h[7] determines whether the A[15:10] bits must be 0 or will be ignored.
+For ROM chip select decoding, granularity is to 16KB blocks anywhere in the ISA address space (16MB).

 Note that the memory chip select feature should be used cautiously for ROMs residing below 1MB.
 Since the ROM to be selected is on the SD bus, the XD bus buffer (if used) may be directed toward the 82C465MV chip for memory reads and could conflict with SD bus ROMs.
-Therefore, always set the ROMCS# generation registers (described in the "System ROM and Shadow RAM" section under the "DRAM Controller" heading in this document) to prevent XD bus ROMCS# conflicts with SD bus ROMs.
+Therefore, always set the

+ROMCS# generation registers (described in Section 4.4.6, "System ROM and Shadow RAM" on page 54) to prevent XD bus ROMCS# conflicts with SD bus ROMs.